Top 15 Venture Capital Firms for Information Technology Startups

 10. Elsewhere Partners

-Elsewhere Partners is an Austin-based growth capital firm that invests in B2B software companies.
-They specifically focus on businesses built outside of traditional venture hubs.
+Based in Austin, Elsewhere Partners is a growth capital firm that invests in B2B software companies located outside of traditional venture hubs.
+They partner with capital-efficient businesses that are ready to scale their operations.

-- Industries of focus: B2B Software, Information Technology, and Internet
+- Industries of focus: B2B Software, Information Technology, Internet

 - Founded: 2017

-- Notable investments: Bazaarvoice, SolarWinds, SailPoint, Jam City
+- Notable portfolio companies: SailPoint, SolarWinds, Bazaarvoice, Jam City

 You can refer to their website here.